We are officially-unofficially into the beginning of my favourite season!

 Years later, Billy is a failure, beset by poverty and addiction, and Shawn is the most famous man in the world.
 Unable to let the past be forgotten, Shawn decides to resurrect his and Billy’s biggest failure: a next-generation computer program named Nellie that can control a house’s every function.
 He decides to set it up in the abandoned mansion they worked near all those years ago.
 But something about Nellie isn’t right—and the reconstruction of the mansion is plagued by accidental deaths.
 Shawn is forced to bring Billy back, despite their longstanding mutual hatred, to discover and destroy the evil that lurks in the source code.

-My First Reaction: This is totally outside of what I would typically pick up and be interested in, but there is something about this that screams The Haunting of Hill House meets Smart House or TAU and I’m nothing if not intrigued.
+My Fucking Thoughts: This is totally outside of what I would typically pick up and be interested in, but there is something about this that screams The Haunting of Hill House meets Smart House or TAU and I’m nothing if not intrigued.

 And there it is!